k21971/EvilHack/doc/evilhack-changelog.md

 - Draugr gained intrinsic changes (fire res, ESP)
 - Include a few more races for boulder breaking chances
 - Small tweak to Draugr eating feedback
+- Prevent phasing in more areas of the Sanctum